-It is important to provide the concepts necessary to develop a deeper and more thorough understanding of math.
+Provide the concepts necessary to develop a deeper and more thorough understanding of math.
 Math fluency develops gradually and at different rates for different children.
-A math concept may take years before fluency is reached, through many repeated experiences with it.
+A math concept may take years before reaching fluency, through many repeated experiences with it.

 Ultimately, we want children to be able to understand and explain their thinking.
 We want them to be flexible and use appropriate strategies.
 We want them to be able to solve problems accurately and find the right answers.

-Frequency is important to building math fluency.
+Frequency is essential for building math fluency.
 Math lessons and activities should occur daily during a systematic math block.
 When children are taught math and are given opportunities to practice skills daily, their math understanding develops.

-Having daily whole group lessons, small group lessons, and independent activities, will help build confidence with new skills.
-When math lessons occur are part of daily learning, they become comfortable and familiar with strategies and can use them more easily.
+Having daily whole group lessons, small group lessons, and independent activities will help build confidence with new skills.
+When math lessons occur are part of everyday learning, they become comfortable and familiar with strategies and can use them more easily.

 Plenty of time needs to be spent teaching and reviewing different concepts to learn them well.
-When the same skills are taught and reviewed repeatedly throughout the year and following years, those skills become automatic.
+When the same skills are taught and reviewed repeatedly throughout the year, and in the following years, those skills become automatic.

-Students can also build math fluency daily with Math Mats.
-They each provide important spiral math review for first grade.
+- Build math fluency daily with Math Mats.
+They each provide an important spiral math review for first grade.
 They can be completed independently, in centers, in small groups, or as a class.
-Completing number of the day activities and deconstructing numbers helps build number fluency.
-Children enjoy becoming increasingly independent with these tasks.

-Variety is also important to building math fluency.
+Variety is also essential for building math fluency.
 It is beneficial early on to provide many opportunities to experience math in different ways.
-This happens through a variety of activities, assignments, and lessons, as well as ways of teaching.
+This happens through a variety of activities, assignments, and lessons, as well as methods of teaching.

 Imagine learning how to do something new, such as tying your shoes or riding a bike.
 If you are taught in only one way, you may become stuck.
 Either you may miss developing a deep understanding of the concept, that method did not work for you, or not enough practice was provided or encouraged.